xStarbound/xStarbound/doc/lua/npc.md

 #### `void` npc.emote(`String` emote)

-Makes the npc show a facial emote.
+Makes the NPC show a facial emote.

 ---

 #### `void` npc.dance(`String` dance)

-Sets the current dance for the npc.
-Dances are defined in .dance files.
+Sets the current dance for the NPC.
+Dances are defined in `.dance` files.

 ---

 #### `void` npc.setInteractive(`bool` interactive)

-Sets whether the npc should be interactive.
+Sets whether the NPC should be interactive.

 ---

 #### `bool` npc.setLounging(`EntityId` loungeable, [`size_t` anchorIndex])

-Sets the npc to lounge in a loungeable.
+Sets the NPC to lounge in a loungeable entity.
 Optionally specify which anchor (seat) to use.
-Returns whether the npc successfully lounged.
+Returns whether the NPC successfully lounged.

 ---

 #### `void` npc.resetLounging()

-Makes the npc stop lounging.
+Makes the NPC stop lounging.

 ---

 #### `bool` npc.isLounging()

-Returns whether the npc is currently lounging.
+Returns whether the NPC is currently lounging.

 ---

 #### `Maybe<EntityId>` npc.loungingIn()

-Returns the EntityId of the loungeable the NPC is currently lounging in.
-Returns nil if not lounging.
+Returns the entity ID of the loungeable the NPC is currently lounging in.
+Returns `nil` if the NPC is not lounging.

 ---